Leak reveals Samsung's exact Galaxy Z Fold 3 launch date

 The Fold 3 should support the S Pen stylus and feature a stronger type of bendable glass.
 The handset will reportedly also feature a dust and water resistance rating.
 These are all firsts for Samsung foldables.
 The under-display camera would be a first for Samsung’s entire mobile division if it happens.

 The report says the Fold 3 launch event will stream online at 10:00 AM EST in the US on August 11th.
 Samsung should tease the announcement event in the coming weeks as we get closer to it.
-It’s worth noting that the day can always change, given that we’re talking about a virtual press conference.Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+It’s worth noting that the day can always change, given that we’re talking about a virtual press conference.Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission